 If You Go:

 Year-round, you’ll find a host of annual events happening at Black Butte Ranch and in nearby Sisters.
-(Note that events through fall 2020 have been postponed until 2021.)
+Call ahead to confirm the schedule.
 Typically each year, springtime brings Easter Brunch; Mom’s Brunch and free golf for moms on Mother’s Day; and the big opening of pools and ranch activities on Memorial Day Weekend.
 Summer brings Father’s Day Golf (dads get a free gift); the world-famous Sisters Rodeo; July 4th celebrations; and the Sisters Outdoor Quilt Show (which comes to the ranch the Friday before the main event).
 Fall ushers in Labor Day, the Sisters Folk Festival and Thanksgiving celebrations; and winter is all about Ski & Stay deals, Christmas dinner, carriage rides and a memorable New Year’s Eve celebration.